📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Research staff will benefit by training in research methods, quantitative analysis, written and verbal communication to both science and general audiences, and working with children and schools.
 These are key skills that provide a firm foundation for a research career but are equally transferable to a wide range of employment sectors.

 Exploitation Route The findings from these experiments are likely to be taken forward and put to use by mathematical cognition researchers interested in the role of general cognitive skills in mathematics, as well as by cognitive control researchers who are interested in the nature of inhibitory control across different domains of cognition.
-The methodology used in our experiments to interleave different cognitive tasks showcases an innovative method to study the role of inhibitory control across many different contexts which has already received interest from researchers in the field of language and reading development.
-The findings from these experiments are also relevant to education professionals and educational games designers as they have implications for how children learn multiplication tables.
+The novel methodology used in our experiments, including the creation of an applied word problems multiplication task, gamified multiplication recall tasks, and a computerised Number Fact Competition Task that can be interleaved with cognitive tasks from other domains showcases innovative methods not only in studying multiplication fact learning, but also to study the role of inhibitory control across many different contexts.
+These tasks have already received interest from other researchers in the field.

 Sectors Education